Mafia (series): Mafia: Definitive Edition (2020)

+Mafia: The Old Country (2025)

+A fourth main installment in the series following Mafia III was first announced in August 2022.
+On August 20, 2024, the game's title was revealed to be Mafia: The Old Country, confirming it would be a prequel to the first game, set in 1900s Sicily and exploring the origins of the Mafia.
+On December 12, 2024, a full trailer debuted at the Game Awards, providing further details about the setting, narrative and gameplay, as well as a release date of Summer 2025.
+Unlike its predecessors, Mafia: The Old Country will feature more linear gameplay and a bigger focus on its storytelling, but still maintaining the open-world structure.
+The game is set to follow original protagonist Enzo Favara, who joins the Torrisi crime family to escape his indentured labor in Sicily's sulfur mines.

 Other games

 To coincide with the release of Mafia II, a mobile version was developed by Twistbox Games and published by Oasys Mobile; the iOS version was published by Connect2Media.
 However, the game is not a direct adaptation of Mafia II, and instead serves as a prequel that bridges the gap between the first two Mafia games.
 The story follows Marco Russotto, a soldato in the Salieri crime family and the nephew of the family's gunsmith Vincenzo, who travels to Empire Bay to find and kill Tommy Angelo as revenge for his betrayal of the family.
 The game features two possible endings, but only one is canon and leads into the events of Mafia II.

 A mobile role-playing game titled Mafia III: Rivals was released to tie-in with the main game, developed by Cat Daddy Games for Android and iOS.
 Rivals is presented as a role-playing game with turn-based combat mechanics.
 A free demo of Mafia III was released on March 28, 2017, the same day as the first downloadable content pack of the game.

-A fourth installment is currently in development.

 Compilations and remasters

 A remastered version of Mafia II and all its DLC packs, titled Mafia II: Definitive Edition, was released in May 2020, at the same time as the Definitive Edition of Mafia III.
-Both games were later included in the Mafia: Trilogy pack, which also contains Mafia: Definitive Edition (the remake of the first Mafia game) and was released alongside it in September 2020.
+Both games were later included in the Mafia: Trilogy pack, which also contains Mafia: Definitive Edition and was released alongside it in September 2020.